PedroCristo/README-TEST/README.md

   and understand its structure.
 This was made using XML-sitemaps.com by following the steps:

 1. Paste the URL of the deployed site into XML-sitemaps
-2. Download the XML sitemap file once ready
+2. Download the XML sitemap file
 3. Add the file into the projects root folder, named as sitemap.xml<br>

 ### robots.txt